-Long Course is HERE!
+Long Course is almost HERE!
 If this is your first Long Course Season, you might be wondering why we switch from yards to meters.
 There are a lot of benefits!
 First, I will provide a quick outline of long course swimming and the difference between short course and long course.
-I will then provide some benefits of doing long course and how the contribute to the future of your athletic career.
+I will then provide some benefits of doing long course and how it contributes to the future of your child’s athletic career.

 File Photo Credit: John Yeong/SSC

 There are 2 types of long course pools, 50 Meter pools and 25 meter pools.
 The different the 25 meter pool has a turn while the 50 meter pool is one straight length without a turn.
 Now

 Picture a swimmer who is swimming 50-metres in a long course pool.
 He dives into the water and powers himself through to the end of the wall.
 Now this same swimmer who swims the same length of “50 metres” in a 25m short course pool can make a tumble-turn and “push-off the wall” at the end of 25 metres.

 The term “25-meter” and “50-meter” refers to the length of the swimming pool.
 The width depends on the number of lanes.
 Olympic-sized swimming pools have 10 lanes, each with a width of 2.5 metres making them a total width of 25 metres.

 25-meter pools are typically called short courses and 50-meter pools are called long course.